-The property rights standard in the return of seized goods in the District Court includes some basic principles that must be considered to ensure fairness and legal certainty.
+The property rights standard in the return of seized goods in the District Court includes several basic principles that must be considered to ensure fairness and legal certainty.
 Here are some of the property rights standards that are usually applied:

 - a.
-Legal Certainty: The return of seized goods must be based on clear and certain law.
-The District Court must ensure that the decision to return seized goods is based on applicable legal provisions, be it laws, court decisions that have obtained permanent legal force, or applicable legal principles. - b.
+Legal Certainty: The return of confiscated goods must be based on clear and certain law.
+The District Court must ensure that the decision to return confiscated goods is based on applicable legal provisions, be it laws, court decisions that have obtained permanent legal force, or applicable legal principles. - b.
 Public Interest: The return of seized goods must take into account the public interest, including the interests of the wider community and social stability.
-The District Court must ensure that the return of confiscated goods is not detrimental to the public interest or society in general. - c.
+The District Court must ensure that the return of confiscated goods does not harm the public interest or society in general. - c.
 Fairness: The return of seized goods must be fair and proportionate to the loss suffered by the party who lost the goods.
 The District Court must ensure that the decision to return confiscated goods takes into account the principles of justice and does not unfairly disadvantage either party. - d.
-Property Rights: The return of seized goods must take into account legitimate property rights.
-The District Court must ensure that seized
+Property Rights: The return of confiscated goods must take into account legitimate property rights.
+The District Court must ensure that confiscated goods are returned to their rightful owners in accordance with property rights recognized by law.

-- goods are returned to their rightful owners in accordance with property rights recognised by law. - e.
-Recovery of Losses: If there is a loss suffered by the party who lost the seized goods due to unauthorised seizure, the District Court should consider compensating or compensating the party as a reasonable remedy. - f.
-Adherence to Legal Procedures: The return of seized goods must be carried out in accordance with applicable legal procedures.
-The District Court must ensure that all processes for the return of confiscated goods are carried out in accordance with applicable legal provisions and procedures, including the fulfilment of established conditions.
+- e.
+Recovery of Losses: If there is a loss suffered by the party who lost the seized goods due to unauthorized seizure, the District Court should consider compensating or compensating the party as a reasonable remedy for the loss. - f.
+Adherence to Legal Procedures: The return of confiscated goods must be carried out in accordance with applicable legal procedures.
+The District Court must ensure that all processes of returning confiscated goods are carried out in accordance with applicable legal provisions and procedures, including the fulfillment of established conditions.